freeCodeCamp/guide/src/pages/articles/certificates/use-jquery-to-modify-the-entire-page/index.md

 ---
-title: Use jQuery To Modify the Entire Page
+title: Use jQuery to Modify the Entire Page
 ---
 jQuery can target the body element as well.